kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ## Design <a href="#design" id="design">#</a>

+Before I start to code anything up, I would have a mental reel of how I would want to **on-board** a new user to my app.
+Then I would sketch on a notebook of what it might look like doing it, and re-iterate the sketches while playing and rehashing the reel in my head.
+I will consider that as my very first 'sprint' that's primarily to build a 'UI/UX framework' upon which I will add pieces over time.
+However, it's important to always be mindful that every decision you make during this process is one that's open-ended and easily undo because it was always a 'small'&mdash; but careful&mdash;decision that won't spell doom due to getting carried away with any over-confident and romantic convictions.

-I will explore a few concepts that helped structure my design to be coherent.
+Not sure if that made any sense, but let's explore a few concepts that helped structure my design to be coherent in practise.

 ### Modular Scale <a href="#modular-scale" id="modular-scale">#</a>